 Europol is the EU’s law enforcement agency.
 Its main goal is to help achieve a safer Europe for the benefit of all EU citizens.
 In the area of anti-money laundering, Europol provides member states’ law enforcement authorities with operational and analytical support via the ELOs (Europol Liaison Officers) and its analysts, as well as state of the art databases and communication channels.

 In some countries, a distinction is granted to certain customers of a financial institution permitting the institution to waive its responsibility to report certain transactions that are otherwise required.
 Exempt accounts must be documented and the financial institutions that secure the exemptions must still monitor their transactions.

-A trust created by the settlor, usually in the form of a document such as a written deed of trust.
-An express trust contrasts with trusts that come into being through the operation of the law and do not result from the clear intent or decision of a settlor to create a trust or similar legal arrangements (e.g., constructive trust established by a court of law to address undeclared property).
+A trust created expressly by the settlor, usually in the form of a document such as a written deed of trust.
+An express trust differs from trusts that do not result from the specific intent or decision of a settlor to create a trust (e.g., constructive trust established by a court of law to address undeclared property).

 The extension of one country’s policies and laws to the citizens and institutions of another.
-U.S. money laundering laws contain several provisions that extend its prohibitions and sanctions into other countries.
-For example, the “extraterritorial jurisdiction” of the principal U.S. anti-money laundering law can apply to a non- U.S. citizen if the “conduct” occurs “in part” in the United States (Title 18, USC Sec.
-1956(f)).
+Depending on jurisdiction, money laundering laws may extend prohibitions and sanctions into other jurisdictions.

 Financial Action Task Force (FATF)